Childhood home of Donald Trump listed for nearly $3 million

 NEW YORK (AP) — People seeking to live like President Donald Trump now have the opportunity to own his childhood home in New York.

-The Queens, New York, house that Trump’s father built has been listed for $2.9 million after a brief period as a rental property available on Airbnb.
+The Queens, New York, house that Trump’s father built has been listed for $2.9 million after a brief period as a rental property on Airbnb.
 The home is decked out with Trump memorabilia, including copies of “The Art of the Deal,” a life-sized cardboard cutout of the president and a framed copy of Trump on the cover of People magazine.

 At $2.9 million, the house seeks a far higher payout than neighboring homes in the Jamaica Estates area.
 Public records indicate a similarly sized home a block away sold for about $640,000 in 2016.